hero-iot/novodi_docs/novodi_docs/docs/index.md

 ## Getting Started

-The inspiration blog and the marketplace are accessable via the main website.
+The inspiration blog and the marketplace are accessable via [novodi.app](https://novodi.app/en/home).

-Learn how to get started with the idea management in this article.
+Learn how to get started with the idea management in [this article](idea_management_access.md).

 ## Idea Management

-Idea management is where ideas are collected,nutured to become project sketches and finally become projects.
-Learn how more about the idea management concept or how to get a tenant for your team or organisation.
+Idea management is where ideas are collected and nutured to become (project) sketches and finally become projects.
+Learn more about the [idea management concept](idea_management_concept.md) or [how to get a tenant](idea_management_access.md) for your team or organisation.

-## Inspiration

-The insporation blog lists ideas and success stories of digital transformation projects and can be accessed via the Novodi website.

-Learn how to get an idea tenant for your team or organisation and submit new ideas directly from the inspiration blog.

 ## Marketplace

 The marketplace is where experts and solutions are listed.
 Get in touch to to make the project a success.
-The list can be accessed via the Novodi website.
+The list can be accessed via the [Novodi website](https://novodi.app/en/marketplace).